joomla/joomla-cms/CONTRIBUTING.markdown

 The Platform has been merged back in to the [Joomla!
 CMS](http://github.com/joomla/joomla-cms), and the [Joomla!
-Framework](http://github.com/joomla/joomla-framework) has taken it's place as the standalone application framework for Joomla! application.s
+Framework](http://github.com/joomla/joomla-framework) has taken it's place as the standalone application framework for Joomla! applications.

 Please determine if your PR should go to the CMS or the Framework, and submit accordingly.